telerik/xamarin-forms-docs/knowledge-base/imageeditor-external-api-tool.md

 }
 ```

-The **SaveToPicturesFolder** task is strightforward thanks to .NET Standard 2.0.
+The **SaveToPicturesFolder** task is straightforward thanks to .NET Standard 2.0.
 It uses `System.IO.File` to save a file to the user's pictures folder for that device.

 ```csharp